sardjv/esr_api/docs/docs/quickstart.md

 ---

 :::warning
   Any server or computer running this software MUST be totally secure, accessible only to privileged users, and administered by a professional sysadmin, as it will grant total access to ALL personally identifiable ESR data that is imported into it.
-The Docker environment is not inherently secure, and passwords set in the .env file are available on the host, as well as downloaded .DAT files containing ALL user data.
+The Docker environment is not inherently secure, and passwords set in the .env file are available on the host, as well as downloaded .DAT files containing ALL personally identifiable data.
 :::

 ### .env file